DamianK/quickflask/README.md

 # QuickFlask
 This is my Flask quick start template.
-Its based on https://github.com/bittobennichan/flask-quickstart/ but updated to Flask version 2.3.3.
+Its based on https://github.com/bittobennichan/flask-quickstart/ but updated to Flask version 3.0.2.

 It is a minimal boilerplate/template for starting your new Flask project.
 I'm planning to add other things like bootstrap and probably and admin panel.
-Also support for Flask v3.0.
-In the meantime its using v2.x branch.

 ## How to install

-NOTE: This repo is not yet ready for Flask v 3.0 .
-Working on it, will update when ready!

 First clone the repository